AbsaOSS/living-doc-generator/living_documentation_regime/README.md

 ---
 ## Regime Configuration

-Configure the LivDoc regime by customizing the following parameters based on your needs:
+Configure the Living Documentation regime by customizing the following parameters based on your needs:

 ### Regime Inputs
 - **liv-doc-repositories** (optional, `default: '[]'`)